 Does removing breast implants help relieve symptoms of breast implant illness?

-Some patients refer to improvements after surgery, for example, improvement of vision, the disappearance of skin problems, restful sleep, better mental concentration, etc.
+Some patients refer to improvements after surgery, for example, improvement of vision, the disappearance of skin problems, restful sleep, better mental concentration, etc. There could be a psychological basis for this.

 The vast majority of patients do not express regret after explanation, although some women may experience frustration at their new physical appearance and ask for the implants to be placed back in.
 Patients focus on the surgical removal of the implants rather than trying to find out the reason for their discomfort through a medical checkup.
 Sometimes, their anxiety and concern can lead them to choose unreasonable treatment decisions.